How your workplace pension adds up

 Grow your money

-Your money is placed into investment funds, so can grow more than in a savings account
+Your money is placed into investment funds to help it grow more than it might in a savings account

 If you’ve been automatically enrolled by your employer, they must also pay into your pension